MRCIEU/CheckSumStats/README.md

 Although we know the test dataset was generated in a European ancestry population, the correlation with the European ancestry 1000 genomes super population is only 0.058.
-This however reflects the aforementioned allele frequency metadata error and the fact that effect allele frequency is actually a mixture of the effect and non-effect alleles.
+This is because reported effect allele frequency actually refers to a mixture of effect and non-effect alleles.

 ## <a id="bcc"></a> Effect size scale issues in a genome-wide association study of basal cell carcinoma